Skip to content

 Most people think of trekking poles as optional hiking accessories.
 But when you're walking with 30+ pounds on your back, they become legitimate joint preservation tools.
 Research shows poles reduce knee joint stress by up to 22% on descents.

 Poles aren't essential for every ruck.
 Flat road marches?
 Skip them.
 But hill rucks and heavy loads?
 They're nearly as important as good shoes.
-We tested aluminum and carbon options to find what actually holds up under rucking weight.
+We researched aluminum and carbon options to find what actually holds up under rucking weight.

 The Two Budget Tiers